Nezer10/student-grades-portal2/README.md

 ---

-*Developed by the Senior Engineering Team.
-For support or integration queries, contact the University Registrar IT Department.*
+*Developed by Ahmed I. Nezer with ❤️*